leviv/leviv.github.io/_posts/miscellaneous/2020-12-22-How-I-Got-6-Offers.md

 Picture from my interview in San Francisco
 {: .caption}

 Although these things experiences were great, I also remember many of the missed classes, late-night flights, and hotel room homework I had to complete to attend these interviews.
-I was never in a city for more than 48 hours (and often less than 24), so this short-term travel eventually lost it's appeal to me.
+I was never in a city for more than 48 hours (and often less than 24), so this short-term travel eventually lost its appeal to me.
 Lucky for me, Covid-19 made sure that I have not had any short-term or long-term trips recently.

 ## Results